mmistakes/minimal-mistakes/_posts/2022/10/2022-10-17-terrinet-gnostic.md

 ## Summary

-Now, once the trip is over, we plan to merge all benchmarks and knowledge boosts in order to prepare a conference paper.
+Now, once the trip is over, we plan to combine the acquired knowledge and test data to prepare a research paper.

 <p align="center">
     <img src="/assets/images/posts/2022/03/terrinet.webp"/>